Trump plans to go ahead with steel, aluminum tariffs on EU

 Continue Reading Below

-U.S. and European officials held last-ditch talks in Paris on Thursday to try to avert a deal, though hopes are low and fears of a trade war are mounting.
+U.S. and European officials held last-ditch talks in Paris on Thursday to try to reach a deal, though hopes are low and fears of a trade war are mounting.

 "Global trade is not a gunfight at the OK Corral," France's finance minister quipped after meeting U.S. Commerce Secretary Wilbur Ross.
 "It's not about who attacks whom, and then wait and see who is still standing at the end."